-- Proper baseline X-ray and photos may be required even if there appear to be no significant damage.
+- Proper baseline X-rays and photos may be required even if there appears to be no significant damage.
 Follow-up appointments may need to be scheduled.
 Some trauma signs and symptoms may not show up immediately.
 Without proper assessment, documentation, and follow-up, it may be challenging to diagnose properly later on.

 Hopefully, this guide to protecting your braces during physical activity has outlined the importance of making a mouthguard a key part of your routine.
 Recreational and athletic pursuits should always play a key part in our lifestyles.

 Braces should never be a reason to miss out on the activities you love the most.
 Mouthguards are there to help you stay on track during your perfect smile journey with any sport.

 If you have questions or would like to book a consultation, please contact PacificWest Dental Group.
 With clinics in both Vancouver and Surrey, we are here to help you get the best orthodontic treatment you deserve!

 Dr. Cheng Lun Wang is an orthodontic specialist who founded PacificWest Dental Group in Surrey and Vancouver in 1994 to help patients get better smiles.
 Dr. Wang graduated with a degree in Dental Surgery from the University of Western Ontario in 1989.

 In addition to helping patients at PacificWest, he also serves as a clinical instructor at the University of British Columbia (UBC) School of Dentistry.
 His clinical research has been published in the Journal of Oral Surgery, Oral Medicine, and Oral Pathology.